jaccomoc/jactl/docs/index.markdown

 <div class="row">
   <div class="column" markdown="1">
 ### **Never Blocks**
-Builtin continuation mechanism allows scripts to suspend execution while waiting for asynchronous reponses and then resume from where they left off.
+Built-in continuation mechanism allows scripts to suspend execution while waiting for asynchronous reponses and then resume from where they left off.
 Execution thread is never blocked while waiting for a long-running response.
   </div>